 This section shows you a set of examples of orienting a test body and its attached coordinate systems (CSs).
-It makes detailed use of the rotation representations and conversions explained in the preceding section, Representations of Body Orientation, and shows how to use MATLAB® workspace variables in your SimMechanics™ block dialogs.
+It makes detailed use of the rotation representations and conversions explained in Representations of Body Orientation, and shows how to use MATLAB® workspace variables in your SimMechanics™ block dialogs.

 This sequence of examples assumes you are familiar with the basics of setting up and visualizing bodies and machines.

 The later examples require a configured body to work with.
 Here you set up a simple body with one Body coordinate system (CS), located at the center of gravity (CG).

 First, create, connect, and visualize the initial body:

 Open the SimMechanics block library and a new Simulink® model window.

 Drag and drop a Machine Environment, a Ground, and a Body block, as well as any Joint block you want, into your model window.

 Open the Body dialog.
 In the Body coordinate systems area, delete the Body CS named CS2.